Personal Data & Cookies

 If you wish to access the personal data held about you in Rhodes House, have any queries about the use of your personal data held by the Rhodes Trust, wish to notify us of a change in your contact or other details or wish to request a change to the processing of your personal data, please contact the Rhodes Trust Development Office (see contact details below).
-Alternatively, you can amend your details via our website <link to update your details page>
+Alternatively, you can amend your details via our website.

 Links to other websites

 This Privacy Notice only covers the Rhodes House website at http://www.rhodeshouse.ox.ac.uk/.

 It does not cover links within this site to other websites.

 The Rhodes Trust reserves the right to revise this Privacy Notice from time to time.
 If changes are made, every practical attempt will be made to notify you.
 To ensure you receive these notifications, please ensure you keep the Rhodes Trust updated on your latest contact details and add the Trust to you ‘safe senders’ list.